 In the 1970s, people largely ate three times per day – breakfast, lunch and dinner.
 If you were not hungry, then it was perfectly acceptable to skip a meal.
 That was your body telling you that you didn’t need to eat, so you should listen to your body.

 By 2004, the number of meals per day had increased closer to six per day – almost double.
 Now, snacking was not just an indulgence, it was encouraged as a healthy behavior.
 Meal skipping was heavily frowned upon.
 What kind of Bizarro world was this?
-Do you need to constantly shove food into your mouth to lose weight?
+Do you need to constantly eat to lose weight?
 Seriously?
 If you don’t eat, you’ll gain weight?
 Seriously?
-It sounds really stupid because it is really stupid.
+It sounds backwards because it is backwards.